Travel with Adventure Photographer and writer Kevin Dooley

 Day 1: Arrive Addis Ababa

 Arrive at Bole International Airport, Addis Ababa, Ethiopia.
 Welcome to Ethiopia.
-Upon arrival, you will be welcomed by your local tour leader and transferred to Golden Tulip Hotel.
+Upon arrival, you will be welcomed by your local tour leader and transfer to Golden Tulip Hotel.

 Addis Ababa, founded in 1886 by Menelik II, is situated at 2,500 meters (8000 ft) above sea level.
 It is the highest capital city in the world, after La Paz and Quito in South America.
 The city enjoys an excellent climate all year round, with an average temperature of 25C (77F).
 Addis Ababa is a pleasant city with wide avenues of jacarandas, interesting museums, and one of the largest open-air markets in Africa, known as the “Mercato”.